CodeYourFuture/wordpress-module/lesson1.md

 * You should have finished a pre-class lesson that showed you how to set up a local installation of WordPress on your machine.
 Let the mentors if there have been any problems completing this.

 * WordPress uses the PHP programming language.
 This module is not designed to teach you PHP.
 However, although the syntax is a little different, you will be able to use what you have learned so far in JavaScript (such as variables, functions, arrays, conditional statements and so on) to help you.
-See [Lesson 2](https://github.com/CodeYourFuture/wordpress-module/blob/master/lesson2.md) for a short overview of PHP.

 ## Basic Concepts

 **Before we start, we would like to point out that, from now on, when we talk about WordPress we mean WordPress.org**.

-To log into your local WordPress install, type `localhost/wp-login.php` in the browser's address bar.
+To log into your local WordPress install.
 Use the username and password you typed in during the 5-minute installation process.

 In this section we will learn the key WordPress terms and concepts by using them, in a 100% hands-on way, with the local WordPress installation from [Lesson0](https://github.com/CodeYourFuture/wordpress-module/blob/master/lesson0.md)'s exercises.